bazelbuild/continuous-integration/docs/machines.md

     it
 *   `reimage`: `delete` a machine, then `create` it again
 *   `start` and `stop`: start or stop the specified machine(s).

-    We typically use this to shut down the staging instance.

 *   `update_metadata`: update the metadata for the VM

     The metadata is what we pass to the `--metadata` flags when we run `gcloud